why-not-try-calmer/openSUSE-docs-revamped-temp/project/dnf.md

 ### with YaST2

-Start YaST2, select "Software Management" and search for DNF.
-Select DNF and mark it for installation and press Accept.
+Start YaST2, select _Software Management_ and search for DNF.
+Select _DNF_ and mark it for installation and press Accept.

 ## Getting DNF running
 ### Configuring repositories
 Once the installation is finished you have no repositories configured for DNF to use.
-You need to symling your repository configurations from Zypp to DNF:
+You need to add a symlink (a reference to a consumable resource, usually a program) to your repository configurations from Zypp to DNF:
 ```
  # ln -s /etc/zypp/repos.d/ /etc/dnf/repos.d/
 ```
-Alternatively you could also copy over repos.d, but then if you want/need to use zypper or dnf you need to make sure that repos.d is actually synced.
+Alternatively you could copy over `repos.d`, with the draback that switching from one to ther other would require making sure that repos.d is synced with the target package manager.

-Make sure that there are no repos configured under /etc/yum/repos.d or you will see warnings when you're using DNF.
-To avoid this you can either remove the repos from /etc/yum/repos.d or just rename the repos.d folder.
+Make sure that there are no repos configured under `/etc/yum/repos.d` or you will see warnings when you're using DNF.
+To avoid this you can either remove the repos from `/etc/yum/repos.d` or just rename the `repos.d` folder.

 ## Using DNF on openSUSE
 This is a list of the most used command to interact with packages using DNF.

 To refresh repos:

 ` # dnf makecache`